-We have filed a registration statement on Form S-8 under the Securities Act covering all shares of common stock subject to outstanding options and RSUs or otherwise issuable in the future pursuant to our equity incentive plans.
-Subject to Rule 144 volume limitations applicable to affiliates, shares registered under any registration statements are available for sale in the open market except to the extent that the shares are subject to vesting restrictions with us or the contractual restrictions described below.
+Upon completion of this offering, we intend to file a registration statement under the Securities Act covering all shares of common stock subject to outstanding options or issuable pursuant to our equity incentive plans.
+Subject to Rule 144 volume limitations applicable to affiliates, shares registered under any registration statements will be available for sale in the open market, beginning 90 days after the date of the prospectus, except to the extent that the shares are subject to vesting restrictions with us or the contractual restrictions described below.